Terms of Reference

 - The Ombudsman and staff will determine whether an investigation is warranted in connection with any complaint.

-- The Ombudsman shall inform complainants and provide them with written reasons as to why the Office has decided not to investigate a complaint or to discontinue an investigation when that decision is taken.
+- The Ombudsman shall inform complainants and provide them with written or verbal reasons as to why the Office has decided not to investigate a complaint or to discontinue an investigation when that decision is taken.

 - It is up to the Ombudsman to decide whether to table the final report with the Board.